AlexCC93/ROS2course/docs/source/Configuring environment.rst

    git clone https://github.com/ros/ros_tutorials.git -b humble

-This command is clonning a github repository called: ``ros_tutorials``.
+This command is clonning a Github repository called: ``ros_tutorials``.
 This repository consists on various packages, among them, the ``turtlesim`` package, which will be the only one to be built for this example; See that the other packages in this repository contain a ``COLCON_IGNORE`` file.

 This is the current structure of the workspace.
-Notice that it does not exactly match the one shown above, but since the other packages (``ros_tutorials``, ``roscpp_tutorials`` and ``rospy_tutorials``) are not going to be built, then it is like having only the ``turtlesim`` package, which makes it more resemble the workspace folders structure shown above.
+Notice that it does not exactly match the one shown above, but since the other packages (``ros_tutorials``, ``roscpp_tutorials`` and ``rospy_tutorials``) are not going to be built, then it is like having only the ``turtlesim`` package, which makes it more similar to the workspace folders structure shown above.

 .. code-block:: console